8 Best Golf Drivers For Mid Handicappers – 2025 Reviews & Buying Guide

 One factor worth considering is how the driver looks.
 Aesthetic is one thing, but if you play a driver that doesn’t suit your eye, you’ll probably be less likely to make a good swing.

 Many mid handicappers prefer a large 460 CC head with an elongated crown and large face.
 This tends to inspire confidence when set up behind the ball.
-On the other hand, many mid handicappers prefer a more compact, pear-shaped head that allows for easier shot-shaping.
+On the other hand, some mid handicappers prefer a more compact, pear-shaped head that allows for easier shot-shaping.

 Related to this are adjustability features, the main ones being movable sole weights and adjustable hosels.
 These allow you to alter the loft & lie, introduce draw/fade bias, or add stability depending on the position of the weights.